Practitioner FAQs

 AOTA is working in collaboration with state occupational therapy associations to advocate for the OT compact in each state.
 If you would like to advocate for the Compact in your state, please contact your state occupational therapy association to get involved in the state association’s advocacy efforts.

-For you to practice in other states through the Compact, your home state and the state(s) in which you wish to practice must be Compact members.
-If this is not the case, the best way for you to practice in a state is by obtaining a license through the individual state’s regular licensing process.
+No. For you to obtain a privilege to practice (PtP) through the Compact, your home state and the state(s) in which you want to practice must be members of the OT Compact.
+If this is not the case, the only way for you to practice in a non-member state is by obtaining a license through that state’s regular licensing process.

-Currently, the OTC member states are working closely with the OTC administrators to launch applications.
-Each member state will open applications on their own timeline when they are ready.
+Each member state will open OTC applications on their own timeline when they are ready.
 The OTC administrators do not determine when a state will launch applications.
+Check states’ statuses here.
+If you want an update regarding state statuses, you need to contact the state licensing boards.

-The OTCC set a fee of $75 per privilege to practice for which a person applies.
+The OTC fee is $75 per privilege to practice (PtP).
 Additionally, each state has (or will) set a fee.
-The OTCC fee and the state fee will be paid at the same time during the application process.
-Applications (OT practitioners) will not have to pay the OTCC and each state separately.
-It will be one transaction at the end of the application process.
+Check state fees here.
+The OTCC fee and the state fee are paid at the same time at the end of the OTC application process.

 Practitioners only need to complete CEUs for their home state.
-Practitioners do need to complete jurisprudence examinations in each state where they want to apply for a privilege to practice.
+Practitioners also need to complete jurisprudence examinations in each state where they want to apply for a privilege to practice.
+Click here to find out if a state has a jurisprudence requirement.

 Yes.
 The OT practitioner’s home state will not consider the practitioner eligible to participate in the OTC until an FBI CBC is completed.
 Some states already perform FBI CBCs.
 Other states are in the process of implementing this requirement.
-More information about states’ statuses is available through state licensing boards.
+Contact your home state licensing board to learn how to complete the criminal background check.